A little about our mission...

 After the baby was born (Hi, Rory!), I returned home and decided I better do some disaster planning of my own.
 Enter the ugly red backpack.
 Ohhh, that backpack.
 I think you know which one I mean.
 I put an emergency kit (in an ugly red backpack) on my Amazon wish list.
 And waited.
 Nobody bought it for me.

 Three years later I was still waiting.
 I asked my husband why.
 He said he didn't think I really wanted it.
 I asked my mom why.
 She said she didn't think it was a very fun gift.
 And she was right - it's not.
 But it got me thinking.
 Was this a clue to why people don't prep?

 At about the same time, I went through some emergency planning online training from FEMA and the CERT course (Community Emergency Response Team) through my local fire district.
 Shortly thereafter, I developed a preparedness workshop for foster parents - I was a foster parent at the time.
 I taught this workshop several times and learned a lot from the students.

-When I'm not thinking about preparedness, I am busy reading, learning to paint, and trying to train our beagle, Niko, parenting a teenage daughter and a school-age son, and being a wife, a church member, and a marketing professional for a large library system.
+When I'm not thinking about preparedness, I am busy reading, learning to paint, parenting a teenage daughter and a school-age son, and being a wife, a church member, and a marketing professional for a large library system.
 I live in Bothell, Washington, a suburb of Seattle.
 I am a fourth generation Pacific Northwest girl and proud of it.
 Even if we're due for a giant earthquake.